650 Main St, Buffalo, NY 14202

 While many renovations have taken place at Shea’s Performing Art Center, as a historic site, accessibility may be a concern for members and retirees with disabilities.
 Shea’s is not ADA compliant.
 View the theater’s seating chart to identify seating sections with wheelchair accessibility prior to purchasing tickets.
 Please be aware that restrooms are located on the second floor of the theater.
 For wheelchair access and those needing assistance to Shea’s Buffalo, guests should use the Theatre Place entrance.
 Call the box office at (716) 847-0850 to purchase tickets for seating with wheelchair accessibility.
 Plan a visit.Shea’s Performing Arts Center’s Operational and Health & Safety Guidelines

-Please review the Operational and Health & Safety Guidelines prior to your event for current guidelines that may impact your experience.
+Please review the Operational and Health & Safety Guidelines prior to your performance for current guidelines that may impact your experience.
 Guidelines are subject to change at anytime.

 PLEASE NOTE: PEF MBP will not be responsible for providing a refund due to vendor or state COVID-19 guidelines and restrictions.